polkadot-fellows/xcm-format/README.md

 ### XCM Communication Model

-XCM is designed around three 'A's:
+XCM is designed around four 'A's:

 - *Asynchronous*: XCM messages in now way assume that the sender will be blocking on its completion.
 - *Absolute*: XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.